 In the following view, click on the search icon and enter GNU Octave in the search bar.
 The search results will display GNU Octave as follows:

-This is the package maintained by Ubuntu Bionic Universe repository.
-However, this might not be the latest version of Octave, which at the time of writing this article is Octave 4.4.
+This is the package maintained by Ubuntu in the Universe repository.
+However, this might not be the latest version of Octave.
 If you want to install the latest version of this software, please view the last section of this article.

 From the Software Manager, click on the GNU Octave entry to open the following view: